Edited by Azizi Powell

 5. The following beat patterns were (are?) standard for foot stomping cheers: "stomp clap, stomp stomp clap" or "stomp stomp clap, stomp stomp clap".

 The "stomp" portion of this pattern is made by hitting the foot hard on the ground to make a bass sound.
-These cheers always began with the right foot.
 The "clap" portion of the cheer was made by girls clapping their own hands (individual hand claps).
 In some cheers, girls alternated body pats with stomps.
 Hands could be clapped in front of a girl, between her legs, or less often - in my experience, over her head.

 While the words to foot stomping cheers are important, the most important thing in the performance of foot stomping cheers is keeping the beat.
 Foot stomping is performed in a metronome like manner throughout the entire cheer.
 Once the beat starts, with very few exceptions, the exact same beat continues until the end of the cheer.